osama-alhyari/MasterPiece/README.md

 >-Update and delete products and variants.<br>
 >-Set images in a slider and the pages redirected to from the slider.<br>
 >-View orders made by customers to reject or accept them.<br>
+>-Manage customers of the store.
 > <br>
+>Customer Functionality:
+>-View product groups.
+>-Browse products based on group.
+>-View different variant of a product.
+>-Add variants to cart.
+>-Change profile data.
+>-View and edit cart.
+>-Finalize cart and turn it into order.
+>-View past orders.
+>-View order details.

 # 😊 My Motivation